hmc-cs111-spring2023/cs111-hw3-georgia-reb/free-1.md

 size.

 An error that might occur would be if the number of stitches does not line up on a project.
-This would be a compile time error, and would help the pattern creator make their pattern functional.
+This would be a runtime error, and would help the pattern creator make their pattern functional.

 ### Expressiveness